Capacitive sticks

 Test Duration

-The time taken to complete the test was 7.46 seconds.
-This is an optimal test duration, providing reliable results.
-For the most accurate results, the stick movement should be smooth and controlled, typically taking between 3 and 10 seconds.
+The time taken to complete the test was 2.65 seconds.
+Note that this test was completed too quickly for optimal results.
+A slower, more controlled movement would provide more accurate measurements.
+For the most accurate results, the stick movement should be smooth and controlled, typically taking between 5 and 8 seconds.

 PXN P5 8K specifications